 To update the iPad software, follow the steps below:

 Once the update is completed, reboot your iPad to register the new changes completely.
-If the update fixes the problem, you will not have to bear with the iPad yellow screen anymore.
+If the update fixes the problem, you will no longer have to deal with the iPad yellow screen.

-Tweaking the Night Shift mode, True Tone, adjusting the Color Tint and updating iPadOS should fix the iPad yellow screen problem.
-However, if the problem persists, your display might have some sort of hardware problem.
+Tweaking the Night Shift mode, True Tone, adjusting the Color Tint, and updating iPadOS should fix the iPad yellow screen problem.
+However, if the problem persists, your display might have some sort of hardware issue.

-This could result from direct damage to the screen and you might have to consider contacting Apple support to fix your device, which is the safest solution because the geniuses at Apple are better equipped to deep dive into the actual issue.
+This could result from direct damage to the screen, and you might have to consider contacting Apple support to fix your device, which is the safest solution because the experts at Apple are better equipped to delve into the actual problem.

 If they cannot fix your iPad, you can claim a new device if the defective one is still under the warranty period.